 The board of park trustees shall enter into the contract mentioned in section 755.29 of the Revised Code with the lowest responsible bidder.
 The board shall be the final judge as to who are the responsible bidders.
 Where the contract is for other than the construction, demolition, alteration, repair, or reconstruction of an improvement, the board shall enter into the contract when the bidder gives bond to the municipal corporation, with sureties approved by the board, that he will perform the work or furnish the material and supplies in accordance with his contract.
 On the failure of such bidder, within a reasonable time, to be fixed by the board, to so enter into bond with surety, the contract may be made with the next lowest responsible bidder, and so on until the contract is effected by the contractor giving bond.
 The board may reject any bid, and no member of the board shall be in any manner, either directly or indirectly, interested in any contract.

 When such sale is made, the mayor or other officer of a municipal corporation in which sale is had and in which such lands are located, shall enter into a deed, conveying said lands to the purchaser thereof.
-At or after the time of sale the auditor of the county shall place the lands sold hereunder on the tax duplicate of the county at a value to be established by him as in cases where he re-enters property which has been tax exempt on the taxable list of the county.
+At or after the time of sale, the auditor of the county shall place the lands sold hereunder on the tax duplicate of the county at a value to be established by the auditor as in cases where the auditor re-enters property which has been tax exempt on the taxable list of the county.

 The proceeds from the sale of lands sold pursuant to this section shall be placed in the general fund of the treasury of the municipal corporation in which such lands are located and may be disbursed as other general fund moneys.